Late afterglows of GW/GRB 170817A: Model

 \section{Model}

 The phenomenological model of~\citep{hourigrb,hourigrbmag} assumes that GRB emissions are produced by synchrotron/self-Compton processes in a dynamically active region in the head front of shocks between density shells inside a relativistic cylindrical jet for prompt and with surrounding material for afterglows in lower energies.
 In addition to the magnetic field generated by Fermi processes in the active region an external magnetic field precessing with respect to the jet axis may contribute in the production of synchrotron emission.
 An essential aspect of this model, which distinguishes it from other phenomenological GRB formulations, is the evolution of parameters with time.
 Moreover, simulation of each burst consists of a few time intervals - {\it regimes} - each corresponding to an evolution rule (model) for phenomenological quantities such as: fraction of kinetic energy transferred to fields and its variation; variation of the thickness of synchrotron/self-Compton emitting {\it active} region; etc. Division of simulated bursts to these intervals allows to change parameters and phenomenological evolution rules which are kept constant during one time interval.
-As we will explain in more details in the next section, this simplified formulation of shocks is more suitable for prompt and early afterglow emissions, which presumably are generated by a fast and compact ejecta.
-If, as suggested in the literature~\citep{gw170817cocoon,gw170817cocoon0,gw170817lateradio,gw170817latefasttail,gw170817latedecline} and we give more arguments in its favour in the next section, the observed late afterglows are produced by a continuous flow with varying spatiotemporal characteristics, then strictly speaking the model of~\citep{hourigrb,hourigrbmag} cannot be applied.
-However, for the time being a better phenomenological formulation is not available and analysis in the literature are also based on models which simply estimate asymptotic behaviour of quantities through fitting of a phenomenological analytical expression.
-At least in the model of~\citep{hourigrb,hourigrbmag} the evolution of flow and its emission are calculated rigorously from first principles rather than phenomenology.
-We will discuss uncertainties related to shortcomings of the model in the next section.
+Physical motivation for such fine-tuning is the fact that GRB producing shocks are in a highly non-equilibrium and fast varying state.
+In fact, multiple variation of the slope of afterglows light curves, which presumably are produced by external shocks on the ISM or circumburst material is an evidence that they are not completely uniform and their anisotropies affect the emission.